Modules

 In this case you'll likely use a sub-directory under your lab's /gscratch folder or your home directory and create individual folders with independent software packages.
 Once you have code compiled a modulefile needs to be created for each software package you installed, there are some examples from basic to advanced [link].

-How do I create shared LMOD modules on KLONE?#
+How do I create shared LMOD modules on klone?#

-Each group has a special folder for installing codes that are intended to be shared for all KLONE users.
+Each group has a special folder for installing codes that are intended to be shared for all klone users.
 Each folder here gets a 100GB block quota and 160,000 inode quota at /sw/contrib/mylab-src where "mylab" is your account affiliation.
 We can raise these limits if specific code compiles require, however, in our experience the default quotas are sufficient for all but the most rare cases.

 You place your modulefiles in /sw/contrib/modulefiles/mylab and when anyone runs module avail it will now appear in the "contrib" section in the lower half.
 Note the prefix is automatically tagged to your group name for you to more easily identify the ones you contributed (and likely will use most regularly).